 Growing in a greenspace near you

-As well as creating the dragons, DUO worked with the storyteller Owen Pilgrim to create a story for the Orchard City.
-We ran two story-gathering events and the story – in its current form – was shared at the Community Harvest.
-(We’ll be adding an audio file to this website in due course.)
+As well as creating the dragons, DUO worked with the storyteller Owen Pilgrim to develop a story for the Orchard City.
+We ran two story-gathering events to develop the story before sharing it at the Community Harvest.

-We also worked with the dancers Joan Cleville and Solène Weinachter (formerly of Scottish Dance Theatre) to create a community dance for the Orchard City.
-Joan and Solène worked with participants from the The Space, Gowrie Care, and the wider DUO community to create a wild finale for the Community Harvest.
+DUO also worked with Joan Cleville and Solène Weinachter to create an Orchard City dance.
+Joan and Solène worked with participants from the The Space, Gowrie Care, and the wider DUO network to create a wild finale for the Community Harvest.

-Haystack Monolith and Sonny Carntyne also provided wonderful music and song for the Community Harvest.
-And the stallholders, speakers, DUO exhibition, and apple pressers ensured that there was plenty of knowledge shared, imagination sprung and juice drunk!
+Haystack Monolith and Sonny Carntyne provided a musical backdrop for the Community Harvest.
+And the stallholders, speakers and apple pressers ensured there was plenty of knowledge shared, imagination sprung and juice drunk!

 Next year promises to be another year of abundant harvest and community sharing.
-If you’d like to get involved or find out more before the 2017 programme is made public, we’d be happy to hear from you.
+If you’d like to find out more about the orchard network or join one of the orchard groups we’d be happy to hear from you.

 *University of Dundee Botanic Garden are part of the Dundee Urban Orchard network.
 They have a fabulous orchard and growing space.
 To find out more contact them via their website.

-Thanks to the other stallholders and speakers for contributing to the event: Dundee City Council Neighbourhood Services, Dundee Botanic Garden Coffee Shop, Dundee Science Centre, Ninewells Community Garden, One World Centre, British Science Association (Tayside and Fife Branch), and Tayside Biodiversity Partnership.
+Thanks to the various stallholders and speakers not mentioned in person.
+More information about those stallholders and speakers can be found here: Dundee City Council Neighbourhood Services, Dundee Botanic Garden Coffee Shop, Dundee Science Centre, Ninewells Community Garden, One World Centre, British Science Association (Tayside and Fife Branch), and Tayside Biodiversity Partnership.